 Baby Books Shelf

 Those of you who follow me on Instagram have asked me about the bookshelf I use for my son’s reading corner.
 I bought ours from Hopscotch by a brand named KidKraft.
 Hopscotch stocks this baby books shelf from time to time, so keep an eye out for it.
-I found similar designs on Amazon too, Tot Tutors Book Rack and Saganizer Book Shelf.
+I found similar designs on Amazon too, Tot Tutors Book Rack.

 Creating an environment that encourages reading from infancy impacts many aspects of development throughout childhood.
 It is amazing to watch how much our son has picked up from this first baby books collection.